 I love the bright vivid pictures, and look forward to using these.

-Use Chalkboard Paint
+Black Chalkboard Paint Coasters

 I painted Folk Art Chalkboard paint onto my Plaid Wooden Coasters and let that dry completely.